-As for Alaska’s women, Skhoop brand skirts have become a fashion phenomenon.
+As for Alaska’s women, Skhoop brand skirts from Scandinavia have become a fashion phenomenon.
 These insulated outerwear skirts are worn as a warm layer of protection in winter, spring and fall.
 They also come in different colors and lengths, which can accessorize with any AK look.

 And if there was a Proud Alaskan uniform, an Alaska Grown T-shirt or a hooded sweatshirt from the Salty Dawg Saloon in Homer would be standard issue.
 Wear one back home and you’re sure to get an occasional nod of recognition from a fellow Alaska traveler or an Alaska transplant.